opus1269/photo-screen-saver/README.md

   ***

+* **Can I manually display the screensaver?**

+  Yes.
+You can right click on the extension icon and select "Display screensaver".
+  There is also a keyboard shortcut: Alt+Shift+D

+  This will display the screensaver regardless of any other settings.

+  ***

 * **Can you add support for accessing the photos in my 500<sup>px</sup>/Flickr account?**

-  I believe this will be doable and plan on adding it soon.
+  I believe this will be doable and plan on adding it.

   ***